bjspi/WhisperTyper/README.md

       # Run the application
        python run.py
        ```
-4. Optionally, you can create an App-bundle for easier access and separated Permissions-management:
-   1. You'd need to install pyinstaller via pip:
-    ```bash
-    # If you are using a virtual environment, make sure it is activated
-    source venv/bin/activate

-    # Install pyinstaller globally or in your virtual environment
-    pip install pyinstaller
-    ```
-   2. Then under directory deploy, `chmod +x deploy_mac.sh` and run the script.
-The app icons are already prepared as Iconset for Usage under MacOS, so you should not need to worry about any details creating the app bundle.
-    ```bash
-    ./deploy_mac.sh
-    ```

 5. In any case, when using your configured hotkey for the first time, macOS will prompt for microphone access.
 Allow it.
     <p align="center">
         <img src="readme/MacOS_audio.jpg" alt="App Screenshot" width="50%" />